 Do cats cry? – Conclusion

-If your cat looks tearful there are many reasons why but none of them will be because it’s upset!
-In this case, take a close look at its eyes for infection or injury.
-If tears persist, don’t take a chance with your cat’s eyes – contact your vet.
+If your cat’s eyes are shedding tears there may be many reasons but none of them will be because it’s upset!
+Take a close look at its eyes to see if it has an infection or injury.

 If the tears persist, don’t take a chance with your cat’s eyes – contact your vet immediately.